 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated 🙂

-material: metal grilles, carbon fiber, velour ear pads
+Material: metal grilles, carbon fiber, velour ear pads

-color: speckled blue finish, black
+Color: speckled blue finish, black

 What more can be said about these?
 Well I’ll tell you!
 For starters, they may be the best reference headphone that you can buy.
-This is across the board pretty much a consensus among-st audiophiles.
+This is across the board pretty much a consensus in the audiophile community.
 I will never forget the first time I read this review on amazon.

 That’s what these headphones provide.
 They provide the subtlety and details you’ve never heard before in recordings.
 They also reveal quite a bit of flaws in a mix/master, so be weary that these headphones were made for good quality recordings from good sources.
-Also make sure to purchase a decent enough amp to power these correctly.
+Also make sure to purchase a decent enough amp to power them correctly.
 At 300 Ohms, it is pretty much mandatory.
-I will get into amps more a little later!
+We will get into amps more a little later!

-great bass and low end.
+Great bass and low end.
 It’s not overpowering but rather strong, clear, and well defined.

-build quality is solid
+Build quality is solid.

 Gold standard for neutrality and accuracy in studio environments.
 Everything sounds exactly as it is, no coloration whatsoever.

-airy, open, and detailed but at the same time doesn’t sound thin
+Airy, open, and detailed but at the same time doesn’t sound thin.

-velour ear pads make these extremely comfortable
+Velour ear pads make these extremely comfortable.

-the price to performance ratio is virtually unmatched.
+The price to performance ratio is virtually unmatched.
 Buying these may be the best investment you make, with audio equipment or otherwise.

-detachable cable.
+Detachable cable.
 If your cat decides to munch on your chord, you can simply buy a new one!! 😀

-great mid-range, very natural (their bread and butter)
+Great mid-range, very natural (their bread and butter).

-great vocals especially female
+Great vocals especially female.

-a bit “veiled”, meaning the upper registers and treble frequency may be lacking as well.
+A bit “veiled”, meaning the upper registers and treble frequency may be lacking as well.

-They sound good with just about every type of music, and have been called a genre master..
+They sound good with just about every type of music, and have been called a genre master.

 What they aren’t good for:

-they are really honest and will reveal flaws in your everyday recordings.
+They are really honest and will reveal flaws in your everyday recordings.
 This reviewer mentioned that he was tempted to throw away all of his old badly mastered recordings.
 Make sure your source is of good quality!

-these aren’t really good for bass-heads
+These aren’t really good for bass-heads.

-office and portable use, etc. They will bleed sound and aren’t really made for on the go situations or where there’s the potential for disturbing others.
+Office and portable use, etc. They will bleed sound and aren’t really made for on the go situations, or where there’s the potential for disturbing others.

 Don’t forget to like, comment, and subscribe to my growing channel.
 Any support is much appreciated!! 🙂